PowerMTA Configuration File Explained (Line by Line)

 Global Directives (config)

-Global directives apply unless overridden by more specific blocks.
+Global directives apply unless overridden by more specific blocks, as explained in the PowerMTA config file deep dive .

 log-file /var/log/pmta/log